-- 16.1 All staff are aware of the school policy on Digital-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking,

-- 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/ outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti- bullying procedures.
+- 16.1 All colleagues are aware of the school policy on Digital-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe online, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/ outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Colleagues use of social media as set out in the Colleagues Code of Conduct. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti- bullying procedures.
 This includes sexting and image exchange under threat or through coercion.
 Stoics are made aware of the dangers in their weekly tutorial & PSHE classes.
-It is also acknowledged that online bullying may run concurrently with face to face abuse. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 who they have CONTACT with in the digital world and - 16.3.4 COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If you feel your pupils, students or staff areat risk, please report it to the Anti-Phishing Working Group (https://apwg.org/). - 16.3.5 Pupils who are also at risk of being drawn into Cyber-Crime should consider being referred to the Cyber Choices programme which aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests - 16.4 We have a separate Mobile Phone Policy available from Houseparents which sets out the acceptable use of mobile technologies by pupils whilst onsite.
-This includes sanctions that will be applied when these boundaries are not adhered to. - 16.5 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 16.6 Online/Remote Learning code of conduct in the Staff Code of Conduct must be read (especially in a present/post Covid-19 schooling environment). - 16.7 The school's E-Safety policy should be read alongside DfE guidance: Teaching on-line safety in schools, 2019. - 16.8 Harmful online challenges and hoaxes link to Harmful online challenges and online this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support.
+It is also acknowledged that online bullying may run concurrently with face to face abuse. - 16.3 Pupils, colleagues and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 who they have CONTACT with in the digital world and - 16.3.4 COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial